-Item Component Function 3 Drive light Blinking: The hard drive or optical drive is being accessed.
+Item Component Function 3 Drive light Blinks when the hard drive or optical drive is being accessed.
 4 Wireless switch Turns the wireless feature on or off, but does not create a wireless connection.
 A wireless network must be set up to establish a wireless connection.
 5 Wireless light Blue: An integrated wireless device, such as a wireless local area network (LAN) device and/or a Bluetooth® device, is turned on.
 Amber: All wireless devices are turned off.
 6 Consumer infrared lens (select models only) Receives a signal from the HP Remote Control.
 7 Audio-in (microphone) jack Connects an optional computer headset microphone, stereo array microphone, or monaural microphone.
-8 Audio-out (headphone) jack Provides sound when connected to optional powered stereo speakers, headphones, ear buds, a headset, or television audio.
-Audio-out (headphone) S/PDIF jack (select models only) Provides enhanced audio performance, including surround sound and other high-end audio output.
+8 Audio-out (headphone) jack Produces sound when connected to optional powered stereo speakers, headphones, ear buds, a headset, or television audio.